Author Information: Abstract writing and submission

 The submission process

-Authors wishing to submit papers and present at DPSP 2014 are required to submit an abstract for consideration by the DPSP 2014 technical programme committee.
+Authors wishing to submit papers and present at DPSP Conference are required to submit an abstract for consideration by the Conference’s Technical Programme Committee.

-Following the review of abstracts, successful authors will be invited to submit a full paper for a second review by the committee.
-Successful authors will then be invited to attend and present their work at DPSP 2014.
+Following a review of abstracts, authors will be invited to submit a full paper which will also be reviewed.
+Successful authors will be invited to attend and present their work at DPSP 2016 Conference.

 Writing an abstract

 - Abstracts are required for all submissions.
 Abstracts must be submitted using the template form provided.
 Please ensure all text/diagrams fit within the template and use Times New Roman or Arial font, size 10

 - Abstracts must be submitted by Friday 14 August 2015 if they are to be considered for the conference

 - The working language of the conference is English, which will be used for all printed material, presentations and discussion

 - If you are submitting more than one abstract you can use the same email address and password for each abstract

 - When inserting special characters in text use the ‘Insert Symbol’ function from the top menu